mchmarny/pubsub-to-bigquery-pump/README.md

 # Drain PubSub topic messages to BigQuery table

-Simple utility to drain JSON messages on PubSub topic into BigQuery table.
+Simple utility to drain JSON messages on PubSub topic into BigQuery table using Cloud Run service and Stackdriver metrics.

 ## How to Use It